orlandomotapires/resistor_temperature_controler/README.md

 ## Theoretical Approach

-Throughout the constant evolution of technology, the need for controlling industrial processes has always been prevalent.
+Throughout the continuous evolution of technology, the need to control industrial processes has always been prevalent.
 The development of increasingly specialized control methods has progressed alongside their growing necessity across various industrial sectors.

-Among these control methods, temperature regulation stands out as one of the most crucial and well-established.
+Among these methods, temperature regulation stands out as one of the most crucial and well-established.
 It is responsible for maintaining optimal operational conditions for equipment such as electronic devices, which require precise temperature control to ensure efficiency and longevity.
 For instance, a deviation of 30 degrees Kelvin from the optimal operating range can significantly impact the efficiency of electronic components.
 Figure 1 illustrates the relationship between temperature (T) and electrical resistance (R), showing that a 30-degree Kelvin increase causes a 70% decrease in resistive capacity [1].

 **Figure 1:** Effect of temperature variation (T) on electrical resistance (R).